Click on a letter above to view the list of gems.

 Periods are arranged horizontally across the Periodic Table.
 Each row is referred to as a Period.
 There are 7 Periods.
 The elements in a Period have the same number of valence shells.
 All elements in the same row tend to have their valence electrons in the same energy level.
 For example in Period 4, potassium (K), vanadium (V), germanium (Ge) and bromine (Br) all have their valence electrons in the fourth energy level (4th shell).

 Each column is referred to as a Group.
 There are 18 Groups.
 In each Group the elements of that group tend to have the same number electrons in their outer most shell, (valence shell).
-Elements in Group 17, such as such as fluorine (F), chlorine (Cl) and bromine (Br), have seven valence electrons, elements in Group 13 have three valence electrons and so on.
+Elements in Group 17, such as fluorine (F), chlorine (Cl) and bromine (Br), have seven valence electrons, elements in Group 13 have three valence electrons and so on.

-State of the Element:
+State of the Element

 Mn